cookc3174/cookc-countryinfowebsite/src/pages/index.md

 ---
 templateKey: 'index-page'
-title: 'Great coffee with a conscience'
+title: 'Countries all around the world'
 image: /img/home-jumbotron.jpg
-heading: Countries all around the world
+heading: What we offer
 subheading: There are more than you think
 description: >-
   Country Information Site is a place where you can learn more about other surrounding